sgoel09/MeetPlan/README.md

 ## Overview
 ### Description
-This app is designed to easily create and organize meetups among friends from start to finish - scheduling a time, deciding on an activity, place or event, transportation, and common expense settlement.
+This app is designed to easily create and organize meeting among friends from start to finish - scheduling a time, deciding on an activity, place or event, transportation, and common expense settlement.
 It makes it a one-stop shop for all the components required to have a smooth and easy time with a group of friends without having to visit multiple applications or websites.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Social Networking, Lifestyle, Entertainment
-- **Mobile:** This is a mobile application with a listview to easily see the meetups you are invited to or create your own.
+- **Mobile:** This is a mobile application with a listview to easily see the meeting you are invited to or create your own.
 - **Story:** Figurig out logistics for a group meetup or a day out can be difficult and overwhelming.
 This will simplify the process for users and be a resource to access in order to coordinate and keeping everyone in sync.
 - **Market:** Groups that are planning a meetup.
 - **Habit:** When individuals decide that they want to meet or hang out, they can use this application to make the process easier.
 It allows for easy and visual communication for the important parts of a meetup, as well as browsing places and activities to do.